 - Start lying down on the ground with the exercise ball placed under your legs or specifically the lower part of your calves and your heels

-- Commence with your feet apart – the closer your feet are together, the greater the challenge for your core muscles to work hard
+- Commence with your feet apart – the closer your feet are together, the harder your core muscles need to work

 - Your arms should be by your sides

 - Slowly raise your body from the ground using your buttock muscles rather than the back of your thighs

 - Try to keep the ball and your body movement controlled as you move your trunk